 NOTE 1—An HT AP and an HT mesh STA can transmit an A-MPDU containing MPDUs with a group addressed RA.

-NOTE 2—As a VHT STA is an HT STA, NOTE 1 also applies to VHT APs and VHT mesh STAs.
+NOTE 2—As a VHT STA and an HE STA is an HT STA, NOTE 1 also applies to VHT APs, VHT mesh STAs, HE APs and HE mesh STAs. (#20120)

 NOTE 3—An AP providing GCR service can transmit an A-MPDU containing MPDUs with a group addressed RA.